Kreyren/Ubuntu-AfterMath/README.md

 </p>

 # Note
-This Installer just install most things for your newly installed Ubuntu OS!
-If you want to use custom modify, You need to edit it yourself. and please fork this project if you use it!
+This Installer installs most things for your newly Installed Ubuntu OS!
+If you want to use custom modify, You need to edit it yourself. and please do fork this project if you use it!
 (THIS IS NOT DESIGNED FOR WINDOWS!).
-I've tried to add as many softwares and dependencies I can.
+I've tried to add as many as softwares and dependencies I can.

-# What the heck is it?
+# What is it?
 It's my ubuntu softwares auto installer because I'm lazy to download and install softwares to setup it everytime I install Ubuntu.
 So I decided to make my own installer!

 # How to use it?